 DISCLAIMER: The X-Files characters are the property of Fox, Chris Carter, 1013, etc. The story contents are the creation and property of Djinn and are copyright (c) 2000 by Djinn.
 This story is Rated PG.

-She watched as the tiny shard of mirror joined the others in the small stainless steel bowl that the emergency tech had brought over.
+She watched as a tiny shard of mirror joined the others in the small stainless steel bowl the emergency tech had brought over.

 "Just a few more, ma'am," he said gently.
 She tore her gaze from the bloody fragments and looked at him solemnly.
-'Shock,' he thought to himself, 'she's been through hell.'
+He must be thinking she was in shock, that she'd gone through hell.

 She could hear Mulder out in the living room.
 Explaining what had happened to the other agents and the policemen who were there to clean up after her...her what?
 Accidental shooting.
 Self defense?
 Scully sighed.

 "All done, ma'am.
 I believe that I got them all, but if you notice anything odd, or any strange pains, get to your doctor as soon as possible. "

 She smiled at him.
 "I am a doctor.
 Did you know that?
 I'm a doctor."
 A doctor she thought.
 A doctor saves lives.
 Not takes them.
 But what if in taking one life you saved many others?
 Not unlike cutting off a limb to save the rest of the patient, right?

 "No ma'am.
 I didn't know that."
 The young EMT looked slightly disturbed by the news.
 As if trying to marry the woman with the gun who had taken down the big escaped serial killer to this quiet woman claiming medicine as her life's work.
 "Good night ma'am."